barrowclift/barrowclift.github.io/_posts/2015-05-04-a-new-start.markdown

 ---
-layout: post
 title: "A New Start"
 date: 2015-05-04 21:12:01
+excerpt: |
-excerpt: "All designers, even the accidental ones, have something special to share."
+  All designers, even the accidental ones, have something special to share.
 categories:
   - Design
   - Technology